-NOTE: Opening an older pre-2000 mdb format file may yield an error because it is no longer supported by Microsoft.
+NOTE: Opening an older pre-2000 mdb format or a pre-2007 accdb file may yield an error because it is no longer supported by Microsoft.
 You will have to convert it to a newer format before you can open it with RAD-IT.
 Contact the help desk for more information.